If other treatments for urinary incontinence are unsuccessful or unsuitable, surgery or other procedures may be recommended.

 Sacral nerve stimulation

 The sacral nerves are located at the bottom of your back.
-They carry signals from your brain to some of the muscles that are used when you go to the toilet, such as the detrusor muscle that surrounds the bladder.
+They carry signals from your brain to some of the muscles used when you go to the toilet, such as the detrusor muscle that surrounds the bladder.

 Sacral nerve stimulation can be painful and uncomfortable, but some people report a substantial improvement in their symptoms or the end of their incontinence completely.